Starter Practice Plans

 +

-• Divide the players into teams and have them play games of 5 on 5 with no dribbles.
+• Divide the players into teams and have them play games of 5 on 5, but only two dribbles allowed each time a player catches the ball.
+If a player dribbles more than twice, it is a turnover.

 Key Points

 Encourage the players to keep moving and cutting to get opportunities to score.
-Remind the defense that with no dribbles, they can pressure the ball and deny passes!
+Remind the defense that with limited dribbles, they can pressure the ball and deny passes!

 Compliment Session